 · Breathing - As soon as you find out the airway is clear, always make sure the person is breathing.
 Also listen to each breath and check if it is deep or shallow to see if there is any breathing deformity.

-· Circulation - Should the person not be breathing, chest compressions (CPR) and rescue breathing (providing vital oxygen supply by breathing into the person’s mouth) is necessary.
-Check also of signs of sweating and colour changes to the skin.
+· Circulation - Should the person not be breathing, chest compressions (CPR) and rescue breathing (providing vital oxygen supply by breathing into the person’s mouth) are necessary.
+Check also for signs of sweating and colour changes to the skin.

 · Disability - Check the person’s level of consciousness.
 See if there are any limb movements if the person is responsive to voice or pain, any signs of alertness, or if they are completely unresponsive.

-Although Eriksen's operation was a success, a deeper dive into cardiac arrest is important for not just fan-awareness, but most crucially the wellbeing of players.
+Although Eriksen's operation was a success, a deeper dive into cardiac arrest is important for not just fan-awareness, but most crucially the the well-being of players.